 If you decide to take the right path instead you will move towards another one of the rivers and another small, but very reedy pond.
 This pond houses Lesser Swamp Warblers and the occasional Bar-Throated Apalis.
 Sombre Greenbul, Dusky Flycatchers and the occasional Olive Woodpecker can also be found near the river.

-This reserve has also played host to some rare sightings, between May and September 2012 I managed to encounter a Green Backed Heron, Long Crested Eagle and an Eagle which is either a Lesser Spotted Eagle, Steppe Eagle or Tawny Eagle – regardless of which one, it is an amazing rarity.
+This reserve has also played host to some rare sightings, between May and September 2012 I managed to encounter a Green Backed Heron, Long Crested Eagle and a Tawny Eagle.
+Since then I have also encountered Brown Snake Eagle in the reserve.

 Should you want any more information on birding at the Helderberg Nature Reserve, don’t hesitate to contact me and I will try and help.